MikhailStartsev/ASD_classification/README.md

 # ASD_classification
-Classification of ASD (autism spectrum disorder) vs TD (typically developing) children based on their scanpaths of image viewing [ICME2019 GrandChallenge "Saliency4ASD" submission]
+Classification of ASD (autism spectrum disorder) vs TD (typically developing) children based on their scanpaths of image viewing.

+This is an ICME2019 GrandChallenge "Saliency4ASD" submission, corresponding paper - "CLASSIFYING AUTISM SPECTRUM DISORDER BASED ON SCANPATHS AND SALIENCY".
+Please cite this work if you are using the code from this repository.

 ## Installation